As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 This is the best floral essential oil for improving sleep quality, supporting skin health, and relieving aches and pains.

-With its boatload of benefits, it’s not surprising that lavender is the most widely-used oil in all types of bath, body, and spa products from aromatherapy candles and soaps to massage oils, skin lotions, and more.
+With its long list of benefits, it’s not surprising that lavender is the most widely-used oil in all types of bath, body, and spa products from aromatherapy candles and soaps to massage oils, skin lotions, and more.

 Lavender essential oil blends well with cedarwood, nutmeg, and geranium.